 Causation: The victim’s injury was a direct result of the defendant’s negligence.

 Damages: If the injured party does not sustain damages, they may not be eligible to file a claim.
 For example, if a guest slips on an icy surface, but does not incur economic or non-economic losses as a result, he may not have a viable case against the property owner.

 In order to prove these, your attorney will have to examine and compile evidence in your favor.
 This can include interviewing eyewitnesses, and working with relevant medical experts to get a sense of your injury and what you could be owed in compensation.

 Contact Morgan & Morgan For Your Brain Injury Case

 The devastation of a brain injury can leave you and your loved ones reeling emotionally and financially.
-Fortunately, our legal team at Morgan & Morgan is ready to represent you by investigating your claim and exploring your options.
+Fortunately, our legal team is ready to represent you by investigating your claim and exploring your options.